-Create a storage account with infrastructure encryption enabled for double encryption of data
+Enable infrastructure encryption for double encryption of data

 Service-level encryption supports the use of either Microsoft-managed keys or customer-managed keys with Azure Key Vault or Key Vault Managed Hardware Security Model (HSM) (preview).
 Infrastructure-level encryption relies on Microsoft-managed keys and always uses a separate key.
 For more information about key management with Azure Storage encryption, see About encryption key management.

-To doubly encrypt your data, you must first create a storage account that is configured for infrastructure encryption.
-This article describes how to create a storage account that enables infrastructure encryption.
+To doubly encrypt your data, you must first create a storage account or an encryption scope that is configured for infrastructure encryption.
+This article describes how to enable infrastructure encryption.

 Register to use infrastructure encryption

-To create a storage account that has infrastructure encryption enabled, you must first register to use this feature with Azure by using PowerShell or Azure CLI.
+To enable infrastructure encryption, you must first register to use this feature with Azure by using PowerShell or Azure CLI.

 Create an account with infrastructure encryption enabled